kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 container runtime.

-Future implementation phases: workloads might have failed because of unsupported fields in the pod spec resource requirements and need to be restarted.
+Future implementation phases: workloads might have failed because of unsupported fields in the pod spec and need to be restarted.

 ###### Are there any tests for feature enablement/disablement?